tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_with_EVMS.md

 Installing Arch Linux on the temporary partition
 ------------------------------------------------

-Install Arch Linux using the Official Arch Linux Install Guide.
+Install Arch Linux using the Installation guide.

 -   Partition the hard drives to match your design from the previous step; for our example, it is as follows: